-- FDIC Bank Option managed by Johnson Bank,

-- Stable Value option managed by Galliard Capital Management, Inc.,

-- Mutual Funds,

-- Self-Directed Option (SDO) limited to Charles Schwab & Co., Inc. mutual funds, which provides over 3,000 investment offerings in addition to the Plan's core options, and

-- Collective Investment Trust (CIT) Funds.
+- FDIC Bank Option managed by Johnson Bank, - Stable Value option managed by Galliard Capital Management, Inc., - Mutual funds, - Self-Directed Option (SDO) offered through Charles Schwab & Co., Inc. which provides access to over 3,000 mutual funds in addition to the Plan's core options, and - Collective Investment Trust (CIT) Funds.

-The Plan also offers a suite of investment advisory services, which is provided by Empower Assets Group, LLC (EAG), a registered investment adviser.
-If a participant chooses to have EAG manage their account, an annual fee is charged based on a percentage of the managed account balance and assessed to the participant's account quarterly.
+The Plan also offers a suite of investment advisory services, which is provided by Empower Advisory Group, LLC (EAG), a registered investment adviser.
+If a participant chooses to have EAG manage their account, an annual advisory service fee is charged based on a percentage of the managed account balance and assessed to the participant's account quarterly.